-The contracts with selected contractors will include provisions related to labor and occupational health and safety, as provided in the World Bank SPD and Georgian law.
+The contracts with selected contractors will include provisions related to labor and occupational health and safety, as provided in the World Bank Standard Procurement Document (SPD) and Georgian law.

-The PIU Social standards consultant and MoILHSA relevant staff (Department of Labor Conditions Inspection) will carry out supervision of social performance of Contractors in relation to contracted workers, focusing on compliance by contractors with their contractual agreements (obligations, representations, and warranties).
+The Supervision Consultant will manage and monitor the performance performance of Contractors in relation to contracted workers, focusing on compliance by contractors with their contractual agreements (obligations, representations, and warranties).
 This may include periodic audits, inspections, and/or spot checks of project locations or work sites and/or of labor management records and reports compiled by contractors.
 Contractors’ labor management records and reports may include: (a) a representative sample of employment contracts or arrangements between third parties and contracted workers; (b) records relating to grievances received and their resolution; (c) reports relating to safety inspections, including fatalities and incidents and implementation of corrective actions; (d) records relating to incidents of non-compliance with national law; and (e) records of training provided for contracted workers to explain labor and working conditions and OHS for the project.

+The PIU through its relevant staff will ensure overall management and supervision Contractors’ and Supervision Consultant’s activities to ensure social compliance of the project.

 Primary Supply Workers